akashgajendra/Retro-LED-GameCube/README.md

 # Retro-LED-GameCube

 This repo contains the files for the creation of the Retro LED Game Cube.

 The project utilizes a Raspberry Pi as a micro-controller to drive all the hardware components - LED Matrices, Buttons, LCD Display Banner.
 The game cube enables users to play four 2-D grid based games - Snake, Tic Tac Toe, Ad Astra (Asteroid Game), Pong.
 All games were implemeneted using Python.

+Team Members: Akash Gajendra, Yash Kalyani

 Here's the link to the project demo

 https://youtu.be/Cb9dB-xvJlM

-Team Members: Akash Gajendra, Yash Kalyani

-Project Life Cycle Documented:
+**Project Life Cycle Documented**

 Equipment Testing